carstensing/Cloud-Resume-Challenge/frontend/src/hugo_site/content/posts/cloud_resume_challenge/index.md

 ### 8. Terraform

 This was probably my favorite part of the project.
 It's a great combination of a scavenger hunt and problem solving.
-I converted each existing resource into its corresponding terraform configuration.
+I converted each existing AWS resource into its corresponding terraform configuration.
 The AWS CLI commands are amazing for gathering the required details for Terraform definitions.
 For example, the [`aws apigateway get-method`] command returns the data needed for defining the Terraform [`aws_api_gateway_method`] resource.
 Read over the [Terraform getting-started page] on the official CRC GitHub for a general overview and guidance.

 [`aws apigateway get-method`]:
     https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/api_gateway_method